-The Beatitudes transform and revolutionise the most commonly held precepts of our thinking.
-They are not just words of consolation but have the power to change our hearts, to create a new humanity and make the proclamation of the Word effective.
+The Beatitudes transform and revolutionise the way we think.
+They are not just words of consolation but have the power to change our hearts, they have the power to create a new humanity and make the proclamation of the Word effective.
 We should live the beatitude of mercy with ourselves too and recognise that we are in need of that extraordinary, superabundant and immense love that God has for each of us.

-The word mercy v comes from the Hebrew rehem, 'womb' and evokes a sense of limitless divine mercy, like the compassion of a mother for her child.
-It is 'a love that is beyond measure, abundant, universal and concrete...
-A love that tends to draw out a response from others which is the ultimate goal of mercy. ...
+The word mercy comes from the Hebrew rehem, 'womb' evoking a sense of limitless divine mercy, like the compassion that a mother feels for her child.
+It is 'a love that does not measure, abundant, universal and concrete...
+A love that tends to draw out a response of love from others which is the ultimate goal of mercy. ...
 And so, if we have suffered due to any offence or any injustice, let us forgive and be forgiven.
 We can be the first to be merciful and compassionate!
 Even if this seems difficult and challenging, let us ask ourselves, in front of each neighbour, how this person's mother would behave towards him or her?
-It is a thought that helps us to understand and live according to the heart of God.' vi
+It is a thought that helps us to understand and live according to the heart of God,' as Chiara Lubich writes.